VarshaaDilli02/Parkinsons_Disease_Prediction_Using_ML/README.md

 CONCEPTS USED:

-•	Statistical concepts

-•	Visualisations
+•	ML models

+Logistic Regression
+Naive Bayes Classifier
+Support Vector Machine
+Decision Tree Classifier
+Random Forest Classifier

-ACCURACY: 91 %
+ACCURACY:

-FUTURE SCOPE:

-•	Use advanved methods to improve the accuracy of the results.
+SUPPORT VECTOR MACHINE MODEL was found to be the best model with the accuracy of 89.74%.